 In some situations, it’s not overly difficult.
-You tell your boss you have an appointment and you’ll be back in a few hours.
-But in other instances, particularly for juniors in banking who are practically tied to their desk, one may feel compelled to offer more details, especially if you’re actively looking for a new job and need multiple stays away from the office.
-Here’s a general framework of excuses you should never employ, as well as a few of the safer, smarter options.
+You tell your boss you have an appointment and will be a few hours late.
+But in other instances, particularly for juniors in banking who are practically tied to their desk, one may feel compelled to provide more details.
+This is especially true if you’re actively looking for a new job and likely need multiple stays away from the office.
+The best advice: keep the narrative as simple as possible.
+It’s more about what you don’t say than what you do.

 The easiest, most professional way to get out of work for an interview is to not have to do it at all.
-Inquire if a hiring company can meet you before or after hours.
-Even if they say no, they won’t be taken back by the request.
+Ask the hiring manager if they can meet you before or after typical work hours.
+Even if they say no, they shouldn’t be taken aback by the request.
 If anything, it will make you look like a responsible employee.

-If the interview must happen during work, you may want to consider taking a vacation day.
+If the interview must happen during work hours, you may want to consider taking a vacation day.
 Then there is no excuse needed and you won’t have to worry about timing or what to do with your interview clothes if they are different than what you’d wear to work.
 If you feel uncomfortable with the first option, start here instead.

-If that is not an option, ask for a really early or really late interview time.
-Your absence won’t be noticed as much and you won’t need to concern yourself with the “before” and the “after” fallout at your current office.
+If that's not an option, ask for an early morning or late afternoon interview time.
+Your absence won’t be noticed as much, and you won’t need to concern yourself with the potential “before” and “after” fallout at your current office.